MicrosoftDocs/xamarin-docs/docs/tools/profiler/index.md

 # Xamarin Profiler

 _This guide explores the key features of the Xamarin Profiler.
-It look at profilers, profiling and when they should be used, and at a standard workflow for profiling Xamarin applications._
+It looks at profilers, profiling and when they should be used, and at a standard workflow for profiling Xamarin applications._

 An application’s success depends on the end user experience.
 As a developer you might have implemented some really awesome features in your app, but if the app is sluggish or full of crashes, the user will likely get rid of it.

 Historically, Mono has featured a powerful command-line profiler for gathering information about programs running in the Mono runtime called the [Mono log profiler](https://www.mono-project.com/docs/debug+profile/profile/profiler/).
-The Xamarin Profiler a graphical interface for the Mono log profiler, and supports profiling Android, iOS, tvOS, and Mac applications on Mac, and Android, iOS, and tvOS applications on Windows.
+The Xamarin Profiler is a graphical interface for the Mono log profiler, and supports profiling Android, iOS, tvOS, and Mac applications on Mac, and Android, iOS, and tvOS applications on Windows.

 The Xamarin Profiler has a number of instruments available for profiling — Allocations, Cycles, and Time Profiler.
-This guide explores what these instruments measure and how they analyze your application, and clarifies the meaning of the data presented on each screen.
+This guide explores what these instruments measure, how they analyze your application, and clarifies the meaning of the data presented on each screen.

 This guide examines common profiling scenarios and introduces the profiler as a tool to help analyze and optimize iOS and Android applications.